damien-meere/Data-Centric-Development-Milestone-Project/README.md

 >Manage Categories Page
 ![Utilities](documentation/manage_categories.jpg)

-***Home Page - Trainee***
+***Home Page - Trainee Interface***
 Within the trainee interface, as called out in the user stories, the trainee needs to be able to quickly scan through the list of available courses and gather as much information as they require to decide on a particular course.
-Therefore, mirroring the Trainer interface, a collapsible accordian element presents all the courses to the trainee.
-When they click on a particular course, they are presented with the breakdown shown below.
+Therefore, mirroring the Trainer interface, a collapsible accordian element presents all upcoming courses to the trainee (i.e. due to start after today).When they click on a particular course, they are presented with the breakdown shown below.
 Within the interface, the trainee can navigate to the enrollment page for their particular chosen course.

 The trainee interface is distinguished from the trainer interface by the colour scheme of the navbar and the available options in the navbar.
 Users can navigate between both interfaces via the navbar.